 - Solid and liquid materials.

-The key to a happy and healthy life is the eligible flow of the qi.
-Qi normally flows in the emptiness.
-But if the flow is interrupted somehow, all the family members will feel it.
-They will feel tired, exhausted, or even have some diseases.
-So, they don’t enjoy life, which will badly affect business life.
-They will make less money, and they will have problems with personal relations.
+The key to a happy and healthy life is the flow of the qi.
+Qi normally flows in the empty spaces.
+But, if the flow is interrupted somehow, everyone in the space will feel it.
+When qi is blocked, you may feel tired, exhausted, or even become ill.
+For qi flow interruption in the workplace, it may result in making less money and problems with personal relations.

-Feng Shui believers should be trained to detect the energy blockage and unblock it with the help of plants, crystals, mirrors, or wind-bells.
-When the flow turns to normal, health, aliveness, joy energies will flow and this will bring love, prosperity, and success to their lives.
+Feng Shui practitioners should be trained to detect the energy flow and where blockages are occurring.
+Qi flow can be unblocked with the help of plants, crystals, mirrors, or wind-bells.
+When the flow returns to normal, healthy and joyful energies will flow and, with it, love, prosperity, and success is sure to follow.

 4- Positive Draw

-Qi moves through five elements; sand, fire, metal, water, tree.
-The relationship between these elements is very important according to feng shui.
-According to the Chinese, everything in the universe belongs to these five elements and they continue their lives according to the ways which are affected by them.
-Elements of objects and directions of a place should not harm each other.
-First, we should analyze the relationship between the elements.
+Qi moves through five elements — earth, fire, metal, water, and wood.
+The relationship between these elements is very important according to Feng Shui.
+According to the Chinese, everything in the universe belongs to these five elements.
+Elements of objects and directions of a place should not conflict with each other.

 5- Value of Every Object